Enlisted Aviation Warfare Specialist insignia

-The Enlisted Aviation Warfare Specialist (EAWS) insignia is a military badge of the United States Navy which was created in March 1980.
+The Enlisted Aviation Warfare Specialist (EAWS) insignia is a military badge of the United States Navy which was created on 19 March 1980.
 The insignia recognizes those members of the Navy's enlisted force who have acquired the specific professional skills, knowledge, and military experience that result in qualification for service in the aviation activities of the Navy.
 This includes most personnel who are trained flight deck personnel onboard aircraft carriers, or maintenance personnel at an Aircraft Intermediate Maintenance Detachment or Department (AIMD) or aircraft squadron.

+Description

+The award is a silver-colored metal pin in the form of wings with a central shield device depicting an anchor.
+At the bottom of the insignia a scroll holds the letting "AIR WARFARE".

 Prerequisite for EAWS

 The basic prerequisite for the EAWS insignia is that a service member be assigned in a sea-duty status to a deployable naval aviation unit or aviation-capable ship.
 Most service members earning this insignia hold an enlisted rating designated in aviation (though a non-aviation rating is still eligible), or a support rating; in the 21st century Navy the ratings that are eligible include: